-iii) ATW Resources Ltd. ("ATW")
+i) ATW Resources Ltd. ("ATW")

 Almaden owns a 50% interest in this company which holds title in trust for a mineral property.
-The Company has two directors, Duane Poliquin and James McInnes, in common with ATW.
+The Company has a director in common with ATW.

-Notes to the consolidated financial statements For the years ended December 31, 2011 and 2012 Presented in Canadian dollars iv) Other
+Notes to the consolidated financial statements For the years ended December 31, 2012 and 2013 Presented in Canadian dollars ii) Other